jotaylor/acdc-hst/README.md

 pip install -e .
 ```

-## Usage
+## Using the Database

 If you are within the STScI network you can create a local version
-of the the database necessary like so:
+of the the database like so:

 ```
 python create_db.py